eliranwong/MP3_NewEnglishTranslation_american/README.md

 # Integration into Unique Bible App

+Unique Bible App is a FREE and non-commercial bible software built for the church at large.

 These files will also be integrated into Unique Bible App audio bible features.

 If you want to download these files for use in Unique Bible App: